Skip to content

 }

 When multiple AgentRuntime implementations are on the classpath, the one with the highest priority() that reports isAvailable() == true wins.
-All five shipped adapters use priority 100.
+Ten of the eleven framework adapters use priority 100; CrewAI uses priority 50 because the Python sidecar is opt-in (env-var-gated isAvailable()) and we want any same-classpath Java adapter to win by default.
 The built-in runtime uses priority 0 as a fallback.

 Module: atmosphere-spring-ai Package: org.atmosphere.ai.spring